jayanthitv/bio/README.md

 The file will contain the original input file columns along with their cluster assignments.
 Temporary files generated during the process will be deleted after the pipeline is completed.

+## Tips for Parameter Tuning
+The default setting can handle most of immune repertoires, but there are three most important parameters you can consider: <br>

+* -m, --minimum_distance_ratio: The normalized minimum distance for point packing.
+Optional.
+Default is 0.6.

+* -z, --size_threshold: The size threshold for determining when to stop split up for subcluster.
+Optional.
+Default is 1000.

+* -t, --clustering_threshold: The distance threshold for clonal grouping.
+Optional.
+Default is 0.12.

+* -b, --birch_radius: The radius threshold for BIRCH algorithm.
+Optional.
+Default is 0.5.

+* -f, --fraction_data: The fraction of data to be fitted in BIRCH algorithm.
+Optional.
+Default is 1.

 ## License
 This project is licensed under the terms of the MIT License.